Dyess Air Force Base: History

 The base is named after Lt Col William Edwin Dyess, a native of Albany, Texas, who was captured by the Japanese on Bataan in April 1942.
 Dyess escaped in April 1943 and fought with guerilla forces on Mindanao until evacuated by submarine in July 1943.
 During retraining in the United States, his P-38 Lightning caught fire in flight on 23 December 1943 near Burbank, California.
 He refused to bail out over a populated area, and died while attempting to crash-land his plane in a vacant lot.

 World War II

 In 1942, the United States Army Air Forces built Tye Army Air Field, as it was popularly known, on the site of what is now known as Dyess AFB.
 On 18 December 1942, the field was opened and was initially named Abilene Army Air Base.
 The name was changed on 8 April 1943 to Abilene Army Airfield.
 The first host unit as Abilene AAB was the 474th Base HQ and Airbase Squadron, established on 18 December 1942.
 The airfield was initially assigned to Second Air Force and its mission was to be a flying training center for cadets.

-Known groups which trained at the base during the war were:
+Known groups that trained at the base during the war were: